yash-mandaviya/VibeCheck/README.md

 VibeCheck proudly wears the badge of Regional Finalist at the Smart Gujarat for New India Hackathon 2019-2020.
 Not too shabby for a weekend's work, eh?

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Spread good vibes, not copyright infringement!

 ## 🙌 Shoutouts

 A big thank you to caffeine, late-night coding session during the Smart Gujarat for New India Hackathon, and the unsung heroes of Stack Overflow.
 We couldn't have done it without you!